oscarmonllor99/cosmokdtree/README.md

 ## Brief description

 Fortran 2003/2008 $k$-d tree implementation with OpenMP directives for parallel tree construction.
 Designed for efficient spatial indexing and nearest-neighbour searches in large simulation datasets.
-A Below, we provide a brief description of the different techniques building the method:
+Below, we provide a brief description of the different techniques used to build the method:

 * The maximum variance splitting is used to choose the axis across which the input dataset is split at each tree depth.
 * *Quickselect* is employed to find the median point dividing the data into two parts across the splitting axis.
 A *lazy* approach is followed, as the algorithm is not required to find the exact median point, but a close candidate inside the (45%, 55%) range.